Click on the above image to watch Introductory video on LifeInYoga Approach

 This is the common website of Life in Yoga Foundation and Institute.

-These organizations do not discriminate based on color, race, ethnicity, nationality, religion or gender.
+These organizations are tax-exempt 501(c)3 organizations and do not discriminate based on color, race, ethnicity, nationality, religion or gender.

 Physicians, Other Healthcare professionals, Yoga Therapists and anyone interested in therapeutic aspect of

 yoga may attend the 8th, 9th and 10th offering of Intro to Yoga Therapy for Medical Professionals in

 March (27-30) 2015 OR May (29-June 1) 2015 OR September (25-28) 2015 in Maryland

 Yoga provides the link between the body, the life spirit, and the Ultimate.
 The Foundation